BeneathTheInk/appcore/README.md

 Let's the app know that something has gone wrong. `err` can be any kind of error and is added to an internal `app.errors` array.

+If the app has not reached the `RUNNING` state yet, the app is put into the `FAIL` state on the next state change.
+Like the running state, the fail state is non-recoverable.

 The app will emit an `error` event with the error.
 This means that if there are no error listeners, the error is thrown and has the potential to crash the application.

-If the app has not reached the `RUNNING` state yet, the app is put into the `FAIL` state on the next state change.
-Like the running state, the fail state non-recoverable.

-Use [appcore-log](https://beneaththeink.beanstalkapp.com/appcore-log) to log errors passed to this method, instead of throwing them.
+You can use [appcore-log](https://beneaththeink.beanstalkapp.com/appcore-log) to log errors passed to this method, instead of throwing them.

 ### app.get([ key ])